 Last night I saw a movie 5 months before it is going to be released.
 It was crazy because all I knew beforehand was a list of movies that it was like, as they haven’t even named the movie yet.
 They had me sign a non-disclosure agreement so I am limited to what I can tell you.
 But what I can say is that it was by Paramount Pictures and it was a crime-drama.

-I didn’t think it was that big of a deal at first, until I got there.
+I didn’t think it was that big of a deal at first until I got there.
 They had a metal detector to get into the theater and a half-dozen guys in suits that looked like secret service agents.
-Apparently there are people out there who would bring their cell phone into the theater to record a movie.
+Apparently, there are people out there who would bring their cell phone into the theater to record a movie.
 This screening company was not going to let that happen.
-So much so that they had people survey the audience with night vision goggles to see if any one had smuggled in recording device.
+So much so that they had people survey the audience with night vision goggles to see if anyone had smuggled in a recording device.

 Companies that allow you to watch movies before they come out

 Now, not all screenings are like this.
 Most of the one’s that I have gone to in the past were finished, had a title, and were being shown only weeks before the official release.
 If you want to be able to see movies for free that are completed you can sign up at www.Gofobo.com.
 All you need to do is fill in a little about yourself, and, if you meet the criteria of the audience they want to preview the movie, they will send you an invite via email.